madcyph3r/AdvancedMaterialDrawer/README.md

 Menu:
 - Menu with unlimit Menu-Items
 - Adding and removing Menu-Items at runtime
+- Only icon menu (screenshot 8)
 - Available Menu-items:
   - Labels
   - Normal Sections (with Fragment/Activty start or own onClick listener)
   - Bottom-Sections
-  - Custom Sections !!! (add your own section, like a checkbox etc.) see screenshot 2
+  - Custom Sections !!! (add your own section, like a checkbox etc.) see screenshot 5

+Fully themeable (screenshot 11)

 Other:
 - Drawer can be over and below the toolbar
-- Create your own theme
 - Tablet support
-- Toolbar overflow support, so a image can be your background. see screenshot 5
+- Toolbar overflow support, so a image can be your background. (screenshot 9)
 - Many many more: Setting your own Fragment on Start, etc. Play with the example app ;).
--
+- The screenshots doesn't show all functions, you can do many more with the lib.

+Write your own header Class

+Many Many more

-### Live Demo
+### Live Demo (Lib-Version 2.0.0 (17.07.15))
 You can test the example application in your web browser. https://appetize.io/app/dqmyynvjanx9hydtq4a4vjbkzw

-### Example APK (Lib-Version 1.1.4 (13.07.15))
+### Example APK (Lib-Version 2.0.0 (17.07.15))
 https://github.com/madcyph3r/AdvancedMaterialDrawer/raw/master/example-release.apk

-or on the play store (Lib-Version 1.1.4 (13.07.15))
+or on the play store (Lib-Version 2.0.0 (17.07.15))

 <a href="https://play.google.com/store/apps/details?id=de.madcyph3r.MaterialDrawer">
   <img alt="Android app on Google Play" src="https://developer.android.com/images/brand/en_app_rgb_wo_45.png" />